impute - verb

 • The doctrine of imputed righteousness was a cornerstone of the Protestant Reformation.
 Reformers like Martin Luther and John Calvin emphasized that justification is by faith alone (sola fide), rejecting the idea that human works contribute to righteousness.

 First, a declaration of God is by its very nature the true and real thing.
 He doesn't declare about pretend things.
-Because of our faith and the cleansing by the blood, God proclaimed us justified by faith:
+Because of the cleansing by the blood, in which we put our faith, God proclaimed us justified by faith:

 1Co.
 6:11 ...But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.

-The Greek word for justification is dikaiousthai, to judge, declare, pronounce, righteous and therefore acceptable...
+The Greek word for "justified" is dikaiousthai, to judge, declare, pronounce, righteous and therefore acceptable...
+We have literally obtained righteousness:

 Ro.
 9:30 What then shall we say?
 That the Gentiles, who did not pursue righteousness, have obtained it, a righteousness that is by faith...

-Second, the very nature of justification is a change to our "inherent nature."
+Second, "without changing their inherent nature" is completely false.
+The specific effect of justification as a result of salvation and new life is a change to our "inherent nature."
 The blood was completely effectual to justify us:

 Ro.
 5:9 Since we have now been justified by his blood, how much more shall we be saved from God’s wrath through him!